DataIntellectTech/TorQ/docs/Processes.md

 used for load balancing and/or to join the results of queries across heterogeneous servers (e.g. an RDB and HDB).
 Ideally the gateway should only be used with asynchronous calls.
-Prior to KDB v3.6, synchronous calls caused the gateway to block so limits the gateway to serving one query at a time (although if querying across multiple backend servers the backend queries will be run in parallel).
+Prior to KDB v3.6, synchronous calls caused the gateway to block which limits the gateway to serving one query at a time (although if querying across multiple backend servers the backend queries will be run in parallel).
 For v3.6+, deferred synchronous requests to the gateway are supported.
-This allows the gateway to process mulitple synchronous requests at once, therefore removing the requirement for the gateway to allow only one type of request.
+This allows the gateway to process multiple synchronous requests at once, therefore removing the requirement for the gateway to allow only one type of request.
-When using asynchronous calls the client can either block and wait for the result (deferred synchronous) or post a call back function which the gateway will call back to the client with.
+When using asynchronous calls, the client can either block and wait for the result (deferred synchronous) or post a call back function which the gateway will call back to the client with.
-With both asynchronous and synchronous queries the backend servers to execute queries against are selected using process type.
+The backend servers to be queried against with  asynchronous and synchronous queries are selected using process type.
 The gateway API can be seen by querying .api.p“.gw.\*” within a gateway process.